cf12/discord-statistics-bot/README.md

-# game-tracker-bot
+# Statistics Bot
-A simple discord bot that tracks a guild's game playing stats
+A simple discord bot that tracks a guild's stats.